rschristopher/rschristopher.github.io/src/saving/level-2/index.md

 ### Disadvantages

-* long-term storage concerns -- this approach may be secure enough for your needs, however a sensible backup of your seed phrases (preferably in metal) is highly recommended before you consider using this for larger amounts of Bitcoin
+* long-term storage concerns -- this approach may be secure enough for your needs, however a sensible backup of your seed phrases (preferably in metal -- see [level-6](../level-6)) is highly recommended before you consider using this for larger amounts of Bitcoin